There are still puzzles to solve in the firefly world and not all can be solved by conventional taxonomy.

 The exciting potential to collaborate with colleagues overseas using molecular technology continues.
 By combining their outputs with my taxonomic knowledge we are finding that many of the hardest puzzles are being answered.

 This relates especially to a number of firefly genera in China, including aquatic species, and a paper was published early in 2024.
 I was invited to contribute by Professor Xin Hua Fu of Huazhong University, one of the leading firefly researchers in China.
-Prof Fu and I have a paper on the firefly genus Pygoluciola currently in press.
+Prof Fu and I have a paper just published on the firefly genus Pygoluciola.
+Now we are working on a fascinating collection of specimens belonging to the genus Luciola from China.

 As a result of a taxonomic workshop given in Bangalore India in March in 2024 Dr Jusoh and I are preparing an ebook on all aspects of Luciolinae taxonomy.